merlinkv/MaxDuino_Libraries_for_1.54M/README.md

 # IMPORTANT ADVISE #

-The next steps really aren't needed but maybe can solve issues commented by some users.
+The next steps really aren't needed but maybe can solve issues reported by some users.

 I have included two new files "Arduino_Libraries.zip" & "Arduino_Libraries_Sketch_Folder.zip"